swerik-project/riksdagen-politicians/README.md

 ### The `test/` directory

-Contains integrity tests related to the riksdagen-politicians repository.

-### The `quality_estimation/` directory

-Contains scripts to estimate quality and coverage of the data in `data/`.
+Contains integrity tests related to the riksdagen-persons repository and to the estimation of quality and coverage of the data in `data/`.

 ## Data